zhrexx/fe/doc/capi.md

 ## Running a script
-To run a script it should first be read then evaluated; this should be done in a loop if there are several root-level expressions contained in the script. `fe_readfp()` is provided as a convenience to read from a file pointer; `fe_read()` can be used with a custom `fe_ReadFn` callback
+To run a script, it should first be read then evaluated; this should be done in a loop if there are several root-level expressions contained in the script. `fe_readfp()` is provided as a convenience to read from a file pointer; `fe_read()` can be used with a custom `fe_ReadFn` callback